Taiwo-Ogunseyi/Taiwo-Ogunseyi/README.md

 <h2>👨‍💻 Cybersecurity Projects:</h2>

+- <b>Prosperity Bank</b>
+  - [Overview:]
+  - Prosperity Bank has observed failed logins on Windows 10 and privilege escalation attempts on Ubuntu, indicating possible attacks.
+As a SOC analyst, investigate these incidents using Wazuh, report findings, and recommend mitigations such as pfSense VLAN segmentation to reduce lateral movement risks.
+ - <a href="https://github.com/Taiwo-Ogunseyi/Coffeecorp-Network"> Link </a>

 - <b>Coffeecorp Network</b>
   - [Overview:]
   - Coffeecorp, a rapidly expanding coffee company with locations across the country, is working to strengthen the security of its growing IT infrastructure.
 As part of its internal IT development program, implement a secure and efficient small office network setup with VLANs, ACLs, DNS, and management restrictions.